 DIF NHST was conducted using a combination of the constrained and free baseline model approach.
 The constrained baseline model approach was first used to find DIF-free items, which were used as linking items in the free baseline model.
-The constrained baseline model is more conservative in detecting DIF-free items due to the inflated Type I error rate (Stark et al., 2006a), while the free baseline model is more effective in finding DIF items, because of the low Type I error rate and high power (Lopez Rivas et al., 2009).
+The constrained baseline model is more conservative in detecting DIF-free items due to its inflated Type I error rate (Stark et al., 2006a), while the free baseline model is more effective in finding DIF items, because of the low Type I error rate and high power (Lopez Rivas et al., 2009).
 The log-likelihood ratio statistic was used for NHST, based on the finding (Wang et al., 2013) that the LR test performs consistently well with different types of data.
-DIF effect size was also computed based on Nye (2011) as an implement to the NHST for information on DIF magnitude.
+DIF effect size was also computed based on Nye (2011) as a complement to the NHST for information on DIF magnitude.